itthinx/groups/readme.txt

 = 2.0.1 =
 * Fixed an issue with conflicting cache entries with legacy mode enabled.
+* Fixed access restriction capabilities were reset when reenabling legacy mode.

 = 2.0.0 =
 * Changed the access restriction model to group-based access restrictions.